Bureau of Childhood Development

 Note on Provider Audit Requirements

-The State General Revenue Funds disbursed through the Department of Human Services, Division of Family and Community Services, are usually Maintenance of Effort (MOE) or Temporary Assistance for Needy Families (TANF) matching funds.
-Therefore, these funds are generally treated as FEDERAL FUNDS at the end of the fiscal year.
-Such treatment of State General Revenue Funds as Federal Funds may cause the Provider to fall under the audit requirements of OMB Circular A-133.
+The MIECHV program uses Federal Funds and the Provider may fall under the audit requirements of OMB Circular A-133.
 This knowledge can be used to avoid unnecessary additional costs when requesting year-end fiscal audits.
-The Provider is therefore advised to notify their independent auditor (CPA) of this possibility.
+The Grantee is therefore advised to notify their independent auditor (CPA) of this possibility.